sagemath/sage/src/doc/en/developer/workflows.rst

 If there was no upstream changes conflicting with the changes you made locally, this merge operation will finish cleanly.
 Otherwise, you are in *merge conflict*.
 This rarely happens since Git is smart in merging changes.
-However, once merge conflict happens, you have to manually resolve the conflicts.
+However, once merge conflict occurs, you have to manually resolve the conflicts.
 The conflict resolving procedure is explained in :ref:`section-git-conflict`.